 - Event attendance

-- Favorite channels of communication
+- Preferred channels of communication

 You’ll want to know their interests as well as their interactions with your nonprofit so you can focus on presenting them with the opportunities that will appeal to them most.
 This way, you’re opening yourself up to the most success.